Foolproof Immersion Blender Hollandaise Sauce

 Yes, but it’s best served fresh.
 You can make it up to 2 hours ahead and keep it covered in a warm spot.
 Leftovers can be refrigerated for up to 3 days and reheated gently by following the methods above.

 I’ve made this sauce countless times for brunch service, spooning it over thousands (tens of thousands?) of eggs.
-I’ve also seen all the ways it can go wrong, but once you’ve got the concept down, Hollandaise is surprisingly simple.
+I’ve also seen all the ways it can go wrong, but once you’ve got the concept down, hollandaise is surprisingly simple.

 This recipe is quick, easy, and beginner-friendly—perfect for whipping up on the fly.
-I love making it for Eggs Benedict on Christmas morning, it feels so special but is easy enough to pull off even if you had a little too much eggnog the night before.😅
+I love making it for Eggs Benedict on Christmas morning, it feels so special but is easy enough to pull off even if you had a little too much boozy eggnog the night before.😅

-Quick and Easy Hand Blender Hollandaise Recipe
+Immersion Blender Hollandaise Sauce Recipe

 Whip up this silky Hollandaise sauce in just 5 minutes with a hand blender—perfect for brunch favorites like Eggs Benedict, veggies, and more!